 How to prepare a file for Multi-Material

 Our machine operators can select and apply multiple materials to a single part as long as it has distinct shells.
 For example, the text in the images above actually are separate shells which we applied a translucent grey material.
 The outer border has a rubber-like material, and the main body is our rigid translucent/clear material.
 Here’s what it looks like from CAD.

 - The Extruded Text (Front)

 - The Final Assembly File (Ready for .stl export and upload)

 If a part is to be printed in a multi-material, then the part is designed in CAD as an assembly.
 Each section of the part that is to be printed in a different material is created as its own part file, then integrated into the final assembly to make the multi-material part.
-Note: mated parts in the assembly should be flush to surfaces, any gaps will fill with support material and cause cosmetic or mechanical errors.
+Note: mated parts in the assembly should be flush, but not overlapping.
+Any overlapping surfaces may cause file corruption during .stl export.
+Leaving a gap of .002mm is acceptable to avoid overlapping surfaces.
+Larger gaps will fill with support material and cause cosmetic or mechanical errors.

 During production, parts are built in the same manner as a normal, single material PJ3D part, but with the print head depositing multiple materials at the same time instead of just one.